- What is an IACUC?

 According to U.S. federal law, institutions that use laboratory animals for research or instructional purposes must establish an Institutional Animal Care and Use Committee (IACUC) to oversee and evaluate all aspects of the institution’s animal care and use program.

-Protocol approval is good for one year from the date that it was approved.
+Protocol approval is good for three years from the date that it was approved.
 All projects are required to be renewed annually.

 A protocol will expire if the PI does not return his/her Animal Protocol Continuing Review form.
 If the PI returns his/her continuing review form after the expiration date, form cannot be accepted.
 A new Animal Protocol Form will need to be submitted for review and approval by the IACUC Committee.
 A protocol will be withdrawn from consideration either at the PI’s request or if the PI fails to respond to additional information.
 In either case, a new Animal Protocol Form will need to be submitted for review and approval by the IACUC Committee.